monarchs-ice/monarchs/README.md

 Alternatively, if you have feature requests, please submit an Issue on the GitHub repo, or get in touch with one of the model developers.

-The model source code is located in the `monarchs` folder.
-The model initial conditions and attributes are included in `model_setup.py`.
+The model source code is located in the `src/monarchs` folder.

-If you have any feedback or issues, please submit via Github Issues if a problem with the code, or email j.d.elsey@leeds.ac.uk for help setting up on HPC systems etc.
+If you have any feedback or issues, please submit via Github Issues if a problem with the code, or email Jon Elsey at the University of Leeds for help setting up on HPC systems.

 Todos
 -----